 If you’d like some help with buying or leasing a car, you might be interested in The Motability Scheme.
 Motability is a national charity with the aim of ensuring that no person is disadvantaged as a result of poor transportation access.

 The scheme allows individuals to lease a new car, scooter, or powered wheelchair without the responsibility of owning one and running it.
 If you’re interested in The Motability Scheme, you can read more information about how it works, eligibility, and how to apply here.

 Financial support for home and housing if you have a disability

 If you’ve been assessed by your local council and are eligible for care and support, you might be able to get:

-- Direct payments – which will allow you to buy in and arrange help and support yourself, rather than receiving it directly from social services.
+- Direct payments – which will allow you to buy and arrange help and support yourself, rather than receiving it directly from social services.
 This allows you to have greater flexibility over how your care and support is arranged.
-You can find out more about direct payments here, including how they work, and how to apply.
+You can find out more about direct payments here, including how they work and how to apply.